In this article

 Examples of CapEx

-- The purchase of real estate or property
+- The purchase of property

 - The acquisition of a manufacturing plant

-- Plant, Property, and Equipment (PP&E)
+- Plant, property, and equipment (PP&E)

-- Technology
+- Technology deployment

 - Software licenses